In this tutorial, you will learn how to train a transcription model in Arkindex.

 +

-button and add two elements to the list: conv
+button and add two elements to the list:conv

 .
-This will freeze the first layers of the model, reducing the number of parameters to train.
-This is necessary in our case to avoid overfitting since the training dataset is quite small.Click on Create then Select when you are done filling the fields.
-Your process is ready to go.
+This will freeze the first layers of the publicly available model we will fine-tune, reducing the number of parameters to train.
+This is necessary in our case to avoid overfitting since the training dataset is quite small. - Training setup | Max number of epochs (optional): the default value is good enough but you can set it to a larger number if you want to train for a longer period of time.

 Click on the Run process button to launch the process.